-Multiple GIDs can be assigned by using comma-separated values for the GID file, as in

-Example: authorize john read-write 1001 100,101,200 / / /
+Multiple GIDs can be assigned by using comma-separated values for the GID file, as in authorize john read-write 1001 100,101,200 / / / '''

 The lines of the storage-authzdb file are similar to the "login" lines of the dcache.kpwd file.
-If you already have a dcache.kwpd file, you can easily create storage-authzdb by taking the lines from your dcache.kpwd file that start with the word login, for example, and replace the word login with authorize.
+If you already have a dcache.kwpd file, you can easily create storage-authzdb by taking the lines from your dcache.kpwd file that start with the word login, for example, login john read-write 1001 100 / /data/experiments / '''

+and replace the word login with authorize.
 The following line does this for you.